- WHERE TO STAY

 It takes around 20 minutes on foot to walk through the gardens and park between the Palace of Versailles and Grand Trianon.
 There is also a mini-train providing a shuttle service between the Palace and Trianon.

-If you are tight on time or just don't want all the hassle of travelling to Versailles independently and procuring tickets there are of course tours from Paris, which can help beat the long queues.
+If you are tight on time or just don't want all the hassle of travelling to Versailles independently and procuring tickets there are of course tours from Paris, which can help take the organising pressure off.

 The bicycle tour option adds a different slant to visiting Versailles and shows the Palace in a totally different perspective and gets very good feedback.